Sakartu/SDM-SiED/README.md

 ----------

 S is basically a wrapper around a database.
 We will use sqlite3 for portability.
-The wrapper will provide the following functions on top of the database:
+The wrapper will provide the following functions on top of the database.
+Each of functions has a sig and client_id parameter.
+These parameters are used to validate the query.
+The client_id can be used to lookup a public key in the database.
+This public key is then used to validate the signature for the query.
+The signature signs the hash of all the following parameters concatenated.
+For the add_pubkey and del_pubkey methods the pubkey isn't lookup up using the client_id; instead the predefined consultant pubkey is used.

 __add_pubkey(base64 sig, int client_id, base64 tree_id, base64 pubkey)__